Protecting customer personal information and minimising risk is often put on the back-burner – until it happens to you.

 In the mean-time a breach occurred with a customer’s personal information being sent to the wrong recipient.

 Management were unsure of the action to take!
 It’s challenging to determine when notification is appropriate (to notify or not?).
 Sometimes, notifying individuals can cause undue stress or harm.
 For example, notifying individuals about a data breach that poses very little or no risk of harm can cause unnecessary anxiety.
-In my client’s situation it also didn’t help that the client had limited information about the privacy breach.
+In my client’s situation it also didn’t help that they had limited information about the privacy breach.

 After a quick ‘on-site’ consult, I implemented the Data Breach Response (DBR) Plan specifically tailored for the client.
 The plan was executed enabling management to have all the information in-front of them to make an informed decision about the breach.
 All within sixty minutes!